 James Island Creek

 James Island is a large triangular sea island framed by Wappoo Creek and Charleston Harbor on the north, Morris Island and Folly Beach on the east, and the Stono River and Johns Island on the west.
-Affectionately nicknamed "Jim Isle," it is laced with creeks and sounds ... and well known for its farming, fishing and shrimping, ancient live oaks, and more recently, its Holiday Festival of Lights.
+Affectionately nicknamed "Jim Isle," it is laced with creeks and sounds ... and well known for its farming, fishing and shrimping and ancient live oaks.

 Captain Dan and his crew can tailor your charter boat tour to include any of the sites listed above.
 Let us make your Charleston water tour experience one you'll never forget!

 Come Aboard with us!